Beanalini/lab2-book-manager-api-ts/README.md

 ## Description

-This projects builds upon code provided for a [Minimalist Book Manager API](https://github.com/techreturners/lm-code-book-manager-api-ts) and adds an additional endpoint to delete a book along with exception handling.
+This project builds on the [Minimalist Book Manager API](https://github.com/Beanalini/lm-code-book-manager-api-ts) to connect with a PostgreSQL database, add an endpoint that filters books by publisher and includes additional testing and exception handling.

-## Project Requirements

-📘 Implement the following User Story with unit tests.

-`User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

-📘 Add exception handling to handle a POST request for a book ID that already exists.

-📘 Add exception handling to handle a GET request that doesn't exist.

 ## Installation